 Contact us if you would like to create your own private group tour.

-- Staying in high-end, traditional Moorish accommodation
+- Staying in a variety of traditional accommodation

 - Descending over 3,000m from high mountain passes